A-Piyas-04/IUTverse/README.md

 ## Usage
 - Access the client at `http://localhost:5173/` (or as specified in terminal output).
 - Register or log in to explore features.
-- Use the navigation menu to access different modules (Weather, CatCorner, Lost & Found, Jobs, etc).
+- Use the navigation menu to access different modules (Weather, CatCorner, Lost & Found, Jobs, Confessions, Academics, CatQA, Profile, Notifications, Event Hub, Chat, Admin).

 ## Contribution Guidelines
 1. Fork the repository and create your feature branch (`git checkout -b feature/YourFeature`).